pulsejet/nextcloud-oidc-login/README.md

     // If you get your groups from the oidc_login_attributes, you might want
     // to create them if they are not already existing, Default is `false`.
     'oidc_create_groups' => false,

+    // Enable use of WebDAV via OIDC bearer token.
+    'oidc_login_webdav_enabled' => false,

+    // The time in seconds used to cache public keys from provider.
+    // The default value is 1 day.
+    'oidc_login_public_key_caching_time' => 86400,

+    // The minimum time in seconds to wait between requests to the jwks_uri endpoint.
+    // Avoids that the provider will be DoSed when someone requests with unknown kids.
+    'oidc_login_min_time_between_jwks_requests' => 10,
 );
 ```
 ### Usage with [Keycloak](https://www.keycloak.org/)